r-pufky/tofs-salt-library/README.md

 ------
 * Determine actual licensing and update license.
 * See if https://github.com/aboe76 is the original author.
-* Separate examples from method documentation into separate document.
 * Add in example usage modules for file templating and dir templating.